TrebledJ/trebledj.github.io/content/posts/programming/2023-04-24-the-mathematics-of-types.md

 Here, `False` is a *data constructor* while `()` is a *type*.
 In this version of `Bool`, we’re basically combining a bunch of unit types `()` using different tags.

-In this regard, enums can be thought of as sugar-coated sum types; and conversely, sum types can be thought of as glorified enums.
+In this regard, we can think of enums as sugar-coated sum types; and conversely, sum types can be thought of as glorified enums.
 We’ve seen how enums and sum types can be defined similarly in Haskell.
-The same goes for Rust and Scala 3, where we would use the `enum` keyword for both enums and sum types.
+The same goes for Rust and Scala 3, where the `enum` keyword is not only used to define enums, but also sum types (and in general, ADTs).

 ## Conclusion and Recap